What is critical illness cover?

 - If you cancel your policy, there is no cash-in value

-- Cover will end if you don’t make monthly payments
+- Cover will end if you do not keep up with monthly premiums

-Talk to our Reassured consultants on 0808 168 2025 about securing a comprehensive life insurance policy, with critical illness cover included.
-Alternatively Start Your Quote online today.
+Talk to our Reassured consultants today on 0808 168 2025 about securing a life insurance policy with critical illness cover, or a separate critical illness policy.
+Alternatively Start Your Quote online – it only takes 2 minutes.